-A local name of an entity given accessibility by a USE statement in a program unit may appear in a PRIVATE or PUBLIC statement, but in no other specification statement in the program unit.
+In a module, a local name of an entity accessible by a USE statement may appear in a PRI-VATE or PUBLIC statement, but in no other specification statement in the module.
+Unless given the PRIVATE attribute, such accessed entities become public entities of the module.